 What Are E. Coli Infections?

-E. coli is a type of bacteria that normally lives in the intestines, where it helps the body break down and digest food.
+E. coli is a type of bacteria that normally lives inside our intestines, where it helps the body break down and digest food.

 Some types (or strains) of E. coli, though, are infectious (causing infections that can spread to others).
 They spread through contaminated food or water, or from other infected people or animals.